Is the scene set for coal-to-gas switching in Japan and South Korea?

 But market dynamics have shifted dramatically in 2020.
-Shirley Zhang, Principal Analyst, APAC Coal Market, and Lucy Cullen, Principal Analyst, APAC Gas & LNG, look at whether the scene is now set for these countries to make the switch.
+Is the scene now set for these countries to make the switch?

 This article draws on the insight 'Will coal-to-gas switching in Japan and South Korea finally become reality in a low oil price world?'
 Fill in the form for a complimentary extract.
 Or read on for a summary of four key questions that will influence switching decisions.

 Will low oil prices provide an economic incentive?

 The oil price crash and collapsing gas prices could be a game-changer for coal-to-gas switching in Asian markets.
 A sustained low oil price will make contracted LNG volumes sold on an oil-indexed basis considerably cheaper, dragging down the weighted average cost of gas (WACOG) in Japan and South Korea.

 The generation cost gap between coal and gas could narrow significantly later this year.

 With oil prices expected to average around US$35/bbl in 2020, the decline is expected to intensify and WACOG prices are set to roughly halve over the next three to six months.
 This sharp reduction would mark a fundamental change in switching economics, as the generation cost gap between coal and gas would narrow significantly.

 Build your own view of the global gas market with our Global Gas Model Next Generation.